 Replacement Terminal Environmental Assessment

-The FAA oversees the environmental processes and NEPA permitting.
-Not including the Replacement Terminal EA, since 2014 there have been eight NEPA reviews that have been processed by the FAA for projects at TTN.
-Of those reviews, two were categorized by the FAA as an EA Short Form, six were categorized as CATEX with minimal impacts.
-The EA for the RPZ and Obstruction Removal at TTN is currently being reviewed by the FAA.
+The FAA oversees the environmental processes and NEPA approval for every project at the Airport.
+Since 2014 there have been eight (8) NEPA reviews that have been processed by the FAA for various projects conducted at the Airport.
+Of those reviews, two (2) were categorized by the FAA as an EA Short Form and six (6) were categorized as CATEX with minimal impacts.
+The EA for the Runway Protection Zone and Obstruction Removal is currently being reviewed by the FAA.